rnw-community/rnw-community/packages/nestjs-rxjs-metrics/readme.md

 # NestJS RxJS metrics

-NestJS prometheus metrics wrapper for using with RxJS streams.
+NestJS prometheus metrics wrapper for using with RxJS streams with full TypeScript support.

-## TODO

--   Finish docs with operator examples

 ## Installation